H2 Maths 9758 Syllabus 2026-27 (A-Level): Topics, Papers + PDF

 TL;DR The 9758 H2 Mathematics syllabus is assessed by two three-hour papers of 100 marks each.
 Paper 1 + Paper 2 together span 11 pure-math themes plus five probability-and-statistics themes.
 IP students meet many of the "new" ideas-binomial summations, vectors, derivatives from first principles-in Years 3-4; the A-Level course extends those foundations into proof-level rigour, multistep modelling and formal hypothesis testing.

-If you were searching for the official H2 Maths syllabus 2026 PDF, the SEAB file is linked below and summarised on this page so you can check the paper structure, topic list, and exclusions quickly before drilling into the notes.
+If you are searching for the official H2 Math syllabus 2026 PDF, the 9758 syllabus, or the A-Level Maths syllabus 2026, the SEAB file linked below is the current reference.
+This page summarises the paper structure, topic list, and exclusions so you can check the scope quickly before drilling into the notes.

 Keep the full topic sequence and practice sets in our H2 Maths Notes hub.